Objective clustering protocol for single-molecule data: A lifetime vs. intensity study: Materials and Methods

 where $\theta \in [0,\pi]$ and $\phi \in [0,2\pi]$ are, respectively, the polar and azimuthal angles of the molecule's transition dipole moment, and $\epsilon$ is the ellipticity of the excitation light's polarization ellipse.
 The fluorescence quantum yield was assumed to be unaffected by the light polarization and molecule orientation.

-\subsection{Data analysis}
+\subsection{Data Analysis}

 The experimental data were recorded in time-tagged time-resolved (TTTR) mode, stored in HDF5 format, and analyzed using \textit{Full SMS}~\cite{botha2024advanced}.
 Data screening was the first step, whereby particles bleached (visible as an irreversible loss of fluorescence) during the raster scan were omitted, photon bursts were removed, and only the brightest particles were selected.
 The time traces of the remaining particles were then analyzed within a specific time region until partial or complete photodegradation was observed.
 The fluorescence intensity levels were then resolved and subsequently grouped using the software's native clustering functionality, which provided the statistically most probable levels.
-The fluorescence lifetime of each grouped intensity level was determined using $\chi^2$ and Durbin-Watson goodness-of-fit \cite{durbin1950testing} parameters.
+The fluorescence lifetime of each grouped intensity level was determined using $\chi^2$ and Durbin-Watson \cite{durbin1950testing} goodness-of-fit parameters.

-The grouped lifetime--intensity data output of the \textit{Full SMS }software was further analyzed in a raw Python environment to perform additional data clustering.
+The correlated lifetime--intensity data output of the \textit{Full SMS }software was further analyzed in a raw Python environment to perform additional data clustering.
 This clustering algorithm (hereafter referred to as the clustering protocol) objectively determines the optimal number of identifiable populations (states) to which a single particle (object) can switch.
 Data were clustered using GMM, assuming that all points in the distribution were drawn from a mixture of Gaussian distributions with unknown parameters.
 For each GMM cluster, a mean vector and a covariance matrix were estimated, representing the cluster center and the shape/spread of the data.
 Data points were assigned according to the highest likelihood of belonging to a cluster.
-The optimal number of GMM clusters was determined using the Bayesian information criterion (BIC), a statistical measure that balances model complexity with model fit \cite{bouman1997cluster, neath2012bayesian}.
-The BIC value is given by
+The optimal number of GMM clusters was determined using {three IC metrics---AIC, BIC, and ICL---supplemented by cluster-quality measures including relative IC gain, average cluster tightness, and the fraction of points outside confidence regions.
+This combination enables reproducible and minimally biased selection of the number of clusters.}